apache/buildstream/CONTRIBUTING.rst

-* When a class can have subclasses (for example, the ``Sandbox`` or ``Platform`` classes which have various implementations, or the ``Element`` and ``Source`` classes which plugins derive from), then private sumbols should be denoted by two leading underscores.
+* When a class can have subclasses (for example, the ``Sandbox`` or ``Platform`` classes which have various implementations, or the ``Element`` and ``Source`` classes which plugins derive from), then private symbols should be denoted by two leading underscores.

   The double leading underscore naming convention invokes Python's name